3…2…1… BLAST OFF!!!

-Mission: To design and build a rocket that will travel as far as possible.
+To design and build a rocket that will go to the moon! * Or as far as possible *.

-Build at home - you will need an empty fizzy drinks bottle.
+Or you can design and make your rocket at home – all you need is an empty fizzy drinks bottle and the below guide:

 - Only plastic FIZZY drinks bottles may be used as these are designed to withstand pressure.
 Glass bottles or those from still drinks etc are NOT safe to launch.